QuentinRa/blog.quentinra.dev/info/web/index.md

 * [Secure Apache server](security/apache.md)
 * [Subresource Integrity (SRI)](security/sri.md): it's good to use CDN, but did you know that there are risks?
 * [SSL practices](security/ssl.md): some notes about SSL (SSL+TLS, secure protocols for HTTPS)
+* [Headers](security/headers.md): often overlooked, but the headers send with your page will increase the security, and prevent some well-known attacks

 <hr class="sl">